 NF P6 Targeted services: the need for targeted services will be minimised by accommodating as many trips as possible on our core network.
 However, subject to funding availability and value for money, targeted services may be provided under the following conditions: In the shorter term, the service supports trips that cannot reasonably be made through other public transport services.
 In the longer term, the public transport network cannot reasonably be adapted to support trips that the targeted service can support.
 Services targeted at school travel should primarily support travel to the nearest available school.
-NF P7 Urban areas: prioritise the development of frequent services (subject to funding availability) to support mode shift and increased patronage.
+NF P7 The design and configuration of services will be periodically reviewed, considering factors such as: performance of services their adherence to network design principles, prioritising a patronage-oriented network contractual cycles land use changes (including location of key services and destinations) travel behaviour patterns (e.g. working from home) change in the legislative, regulatory, and funding environment of public transport.
+Service reviews may be restricted to a small geographic area (such as a small number of suburbs) or broader (at a network level).
+Where a service review covers central areas of a network, such a review should include consideration of strategic infrastructure such as interchanges, which could have a significant impact on service design.
+NF P8 Urban areas: prioritise the development of frequent services (subject to funding availability) to support mode shift and increased patronage.
 The connector service layer will be maintained to ensure wide availability of service.
-NF P8 Smaller communities: transport solutions to improve connectivity for our smaller regional centres and communities will be prioritised and tailored for each community, matching need with availability of resources and funding.
+NF P9 Smaller communities: Transport solutions to improve connectivity for our smaller regional centres and communities will be prioritised according to: potential level of usage enhancing the connectivity of the existing regional network the community's willingness to pay (where NZTA co-funding is not available), e.g. through targeted rates, territorial authority contributions, fares, or private funding sources.

-Networ k form and function actions The council will: NF A1 Develop and design service improvements in line with future network structures outlined in Section 5.2.
-NF A2 Support Otago's regional public transport network by: operating existing contracted services coordinating with partner agencies and local communities to design viable 7 regional services providing financial and logistical support to community transport operators across the region identifying and promoting exempt public transport services which are integral to the regional network.
+Network form and function actions The council will: NF A1 Develop and design service improvements in line with future network structures outlined in Section 5.2.
+NF A2 Support Otago's regional public transport network by: operating existing contracted services coordinating with partner agencies and local communities to design viable7 regional services providing financial and logistical support to community transport operators across the region identifying and promoting exempt public transport services which are integral to the regional network.
 NF A3 Work with our partner agencies to ensure that appropriate supporting physical infrastructure, pedestrian facilities, and wayfinding information is strategically placed to support easy and safe access to the public transport network.
 NF A4 Work collaboratively with key stakeholders to implement integrated packages of activities designed to achieve mode shift in urban areas.
-These may include: • public transport service provision • bus priority infrastructure • pricing mechanisms (fares and parking) integrated with plans for urban intensification and active transport provision • mode-shift promotion activities.
+These may include: public transport service provision bus priority infrastructure pricing mechanisms (fares and parking) integrated with plans for urban intensification and active transport provision mode-shift promotion activities.
+NF A5 Design timetables in such a manner that they: have timing points and accurate running times to avoid early or excessively late running support seamless transfers between different services run at a consistent interval (e.g. 10 minutes past the hour), to the extent that is practical allow sufficient, but not excessive, layover between trips so that: there is sufficient recovery time between trips to ensure recovery from late running drivers have sufficient breaks to meet Employment Relations Act requirements dwell time outside residential properties is minimised the timetable represents value for money.

-$[\]overline{\text{7 Viability}}$ is defined in terms of policy SD P4 (Section 5.1).
+7 Viability is defined in terms of policy SD P4 (Section 5.1).